Inspiring Art From Jeff Rogers

 The setting was absurd, but their reactions and their relationship to each other were grounded in truthfulness.
 And nothing is funnier than truth in comedy.

 In this Fast Company video, Ricky Gervais explains how he used to make up crazy shit until he discovered the power of keeping it real.
-Click here or below to watch.
+Click here to watch.

 1. Be good actors.